CitrusTV: UUTV era (1977–2004)

 In the early 21st century, Internet distribution of UUTV programming became technologically practical, and the station found a new outlet to distribute their programming.

 HillTV era (2004–2005)

 In early 2004 UUTV, led by general manager Eric Fleming, split off the University Union, and became a separate student organization: HillTV.
-Later that year, the university trialed its Orange Television Network, which in a partnership with Time Warner Cable, gave the university two channels in residence hall and academic building cable systems.
-HillTV was allowed to broadcast some of its shows on the "Orange Television Network," which operates these channels.
-Ironically, it was rumored in The Daily Orange, SU's independent student newspaper, that UUTV would receive the channels that were eventually allocated to the "Orange Television Network".
-The "Orange Television Network" became permanent, and HillTV continued to provide some of its quality content.
+Later that year, the university trialed the Orange Television Network (OTN), which in a partnership with Time Warner Cable, gave the university two channels in residence hall and academic building cable systems.
+HillTV was allowed to broadcast some of its shows on OTN, and has since continued to provide OTN with some of its content.